 Pearson’s research points out that in a business context, there are 12 individual brand archetypes.
 Each is associated with specific motivations, values, drivers, and attributes.

 The 12 archetypes are:

-The Every Person believes in the inherent worth and dignity of all–expecting very little from life but committed to teaching through empathy, realism and street smarts.
-Examples include Gap, Habitat for Humanity and Trader Joe’s.
+The Citizen believes in the inherent worth and dignity of all–expecting very little from life but committed to teaching through empathy, realism, and street smarts.
+Examples include Gap, Habitat for Humanity, and Trader Joe’s.

 The Ruler inspires us to take responsibility for our own lives in our society and in the world at large by creating environments that invite gifts and perspectives of all concerned.
 Examples include Rolex, Rolls Royce and American Express.